-Mezcalero No. 14 is made from agave Arroqueno, and the clay pot distillation that is used in production softens the Arroqueno’s intensity.
+Mezcalero No. 14 is made from maguey Arroqueno, and the clay pot distillation that is used in production softens the Arroqueno’s intensity.

 About this mezcal

-Mezcalero No..
-14 was made from semi-wild agave Arroqueno that was harvested from a remote canyon three hours southwest of Oaxaca.
+Mezcalero No. 14 was made from semi-wild maguey Arroqueno (agave Americana) that was harvested from a remote canyon three hours southwest of Oaxaca.
 It was distlled in clay potstills by Felipe Jesús Rios of Potrero.
-The clay still used in production smooths the Arroqueno’s intensity and gives it a much softer mouth-feel.
+The clay still used in production rounds out the Arroqueno’s intensity and gives it a much softer mouth-feel.